I'm not a native Spanish speaker but I think I can help you out.

 "These" is the plural of "this".

-"Those" is the plural of "that" In Spanish, "this" is one of 3 words: 1-"esto"-the indefinite article and it always stands on its own, 2-"este"-the masculine form modifies masculine nouns, 3-"esta" -the feminine form modifies feminine nouns.
+"Those" is the plural of "that" In Spanish, "this" is one of 3 words: 1-"esto"-the indefinite pronoun and it always stands on its own, 2-"este"-the masculine form modifies masculine nouns, 3-"esta" -the feminine form modifies feminine nouns.

 The plural is "these".
 And you lose one of the three versions when you make them plural.
 There are only 2 versions of the Spanish word for "these".
 1- "estos" is both the indefinite form and the masculine form.
 2- "estas" is the feminine form.